joekinley/kasm-workspaces/README.md

 ### Obsidian

 A workspace for the obsidian app.
-To enable persistency in the vault, enable persistent_profiles in the Workspace configuration.
+To enable persistence in the vault, enable persistent_profiles in the Workspace configuration.

 ![Persistent Profiles](./persistent_profiles.png)

+### Slack

+A workspace for the slack desktop app.